zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

 ---
 title: "Bye Hugo, Hello Astro"
 description: "Hugo lost out in terms of developer experience and understandability.
-Let's see how Astro."
+Let's see how Astro fares in that regard."
 publishDate: 2023-01-28T13:35:56-08:00
 ---